USDA-FSEPRU/FS19C-commensal-Ecoli/03_Results.md

   * _uninflated_mcl_groups

 ### DRAM
 1. Completed `DRAM.py distill` for both dram runs (all 231 genomes).
 See `genome_summaries_annotation_v3` and `genome_summaries_annotation_v4` for output files.
 I examined `product.html`, which shows what modules are present in the isolates.
-I did not see the carbon/sugar utilization pathways we're interested in this file.
-Need to examine the `metabolism_summary.xlsx` file.
+Need to examine this and the `metabolism_summary.xlsx` more closely.
+Discussions with Jules and Crystal about converting presence/absence data from `metabolism_summary.xlsx` into an ordination to see which commensals fall closer to STEC and could be candidates for further study.
+Can also color code and include virulence genes.

 ##### Files generated:
 * genome_summaries_annotation_*/